 To fix this issue, simply flush the toilet three to five times.
 Also, run the vent fan in your bathroom to rid it of any lingering smells.
 After the odors have had time to dissipate, the now-refilled P-trap should keep your bathroom stink-free.

 If you’ve determined the smelly toilet issue isn’t the vent pipe, bolts, flange, seal, or P-trap you may be dealing with a damaged toilet or a more serious plumbing problem, which requires an experienced plumber.
 Has trying to diagnose the issue left you holding your nose with one hand and scratching your head with the other?
 It’s time to call on a trusted professional plumber from Mr. Rooter for toilet replacement or repair.

 Why Does My Toilet Smell?
 Ask Mr. Rooter Plumbing for Help

 The truth is, sometimes it’s just easier to go straight to the pros for toilet repair or replacement solutions.
 Your local Mr. Rooter Plumbing is available to make the process hassle-free for you.
 Connect with the local plumbing experts at Mr. Rooter Plumbing to eliminate your toilet odors for good.
-Call us today at (855) 982-2028 or schedule an appointment online.
+Call us today or schedule an appointment online.